Spectral survey of the diffuse gas toward BL Lac in the Q band: Summary and conclusions

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-We have presented a deep spectral survey in the Q-Band toward the bright radio source BL Lac.
+We presented a deep spectral survey in the Q Band toward the bright radio source BL Lac.
 Thanks to the source flaring at the time of the observations, we achieved an unprecedented sensitivity on the continuum of 0.02 - 0.07 \% in 38~kHz channels.
-At this sensitivity we have reported the new detections in the diffuse medium along the line of sight to BL Lac of CCS, C$_4$H, CH$_3$CHO, H$_2$CCO and H$_2$CS and confirmed previous detections of C$_3$H$^+$, HCS$^+$, CH$_3$CN and HC$_3$N.
+At this sensitivity, we reported new detections in the diffuse medium along the line of sight to BL Lac of CCS, C$_4$H, CH$_3$CHO, H$_2$CCO, and H$_2$CS and confirmed previous detections of C$_3$H$^+$, HCS$^+$, CH$_3$CN, and HC$_3$N.

-The abundances relative to H$_2$ of the organics ketene and acetaldehyde are comparable to those observed in dense photodissociation regions like the Horsehead nebula or the Orion Bar suggesting that similar gas phase chemical processes could be at work in these UV illuminated environments.
+The abundances relative to H$_2$ of the organics ketene and acetaldehyde are comparable to those observed in such dense photodissociation regions as the Horsehead Nebula or the Orion Bar, suggesting that similar gas-phase chemical processes could be at work in these UV-illuminated environments.

-The decrease of the abundance of carbon chains with the number of carbon atoms is more marked toward BL Lac than in the dense dark cloud TMC-1, but the same pattern of larger abundances for chains with an even number of carbon atoms with respect to chains with an odd number of carbon atoms is observed.
+The decrease in the abundance of carbon chains with the number of carbon atoms is more marked toward BL Lac than in the dense dark cloud TMC-1.
+However, the same pattern of higher abundances for chains with an even number of carbon atoms with respect to chains with an odd number of carbon atoms is observed.

 These observations show the potential of deep observations in the Q band for detecting complex species in the diffuse interstellar medium.
-Similar observations in the K band could allow the detection of longer chains if a matched sensitivity on the continuum, approaching 0.01 \% can be reached.
+Similar observations in the K band could allow for the detection of longer chains if a matched sensitivity on the continuum approaching 0.01 \% can be reached.

 \begin{appendix}